Why Therapies May Seem to Work (Even When They Don’t) – Part 1

 There are several good reasons.

-You can’t just say that something works because the horse seemed to improve.
-You have to show, in a group of similar patients, that the patients that seemed to get better with treatment exceed the number of patients that got better without any treatment at all (or that they get better faster than if they were just left alone).
-Unless records of successes and failures over a sufficiently large number of patients with the same complaint can be evaluated, a treatment cannot be deemed to have been better than just leaving the condition alone.
-That’s what medical research is all about!
+Just because a horse seems to improve after a treatment, it doesn’t mean that the treatment caused the improvement.
+In order to show effectiveness, you have to show, in a group of similar patients, that the patients that seemed to get better with treatment exceed the number of patients that got better without any treatment at all (or that they get better faster than if they were just left alone).
+Unless records of successes and failures over a sufficiently large number of patients with the same complaint can be studies, you usually can’t know that a treatment was better than just leaving the condition alone.
+It’s kind of a pain, but that’s what medical research is all about!

 This is a problem for every therapy.
 It’s as true for acupuncture and chiropractic treatments as it is for stem cells, platelet-rich plasma injections, or shockwave therapy.
 You can’t know if a therapy works without testing it.